AMPA receptor: Mechanism of Action

-Each AMPAR has four sites to which an agonist (such as glutamate) can bind, one for each subunit.
-The binding site is believed to be formed by the N-terminal tail and the extracellular loop between transmembrane domains three and four.
-When an agonist binds, these two loops move towards each other, opening the pore.
+Agonist Binding and Channel Activation

+Upon glutamate binding, these two loops move towards each other, leading to pore opening.
 The channel opens when two sites are occupied, and increases its current as more binding sites are occupied.
+This opening allows the influx of sodium (Na⁺) and, depending on subunit composition, calcium (Ca²⁺) ions into the postsynaptic neuron, leading to depolarization and the propagation of excitatory signals.
 Once open, the channel may undergo rapid desensitization, stopping the current.

+Desensitization Mechanism

-The mechanism of desensitization is believed to be due to a small change in angle of one of the parts of the binding site, closing the pore.
-AMPARs open and close quickly (1ms), and are thus responsible for most of the fast excitatory synaptic transmission in the central nervous system.
+The mechanism of desensitization is due to a small change in angle of one of the parts of the binding site, closing the pore.
+AMPARs open and close quickly (1ms), and are thus responsible for most of the fast excitatory postsynaptic transmission in the central nervous system.